ironmist45/tg-vps-bot/README.md

 ## ⚠️ Requirements

 > This project is tested on a specific environment!
+> Built and optimized specifically for this environment.

 * **OS:** Ubuntu 18.04.6
 * **Compiler:** GCC 7.5.0